 Run by husband and wife team Peyman and Rana, I was immediately struck by the friendly, welcoming atmosphere.
 It helps that the coffee, from London roasters, Allpress and Nude Espresso, is very good, while the cakes are excellent, but what makes White Mulberries stand out from the crowd is the warm welcome you get.
 It’s not a huge space and there’s not that much in the way of seating, but it’s the sort of place that makes you want to come back time after time.

-BREAKING NEWS (April 2014): White Mulberries won “London’s Best Coffee Shop” the inaugural London Coffee Stops Awards!
+April 2014: White Mulberries won “London’s Best Coffee Shop” in the inaugural London Coffee Stops Awards!

 You can read more of my thoughts after the gallery.

 White Mulberries is one of those places that I heard about ages ago, but which I’ve taken my time to visit, not for any negative reasons, but because this part of London (St Katherine Docks, just east of Tower Bridge) isn’t somewhere I normally go.
 In fact, it’s been 15 years ago since my last visit!

 St Katherine Docks has come a long way since then, turning itself into a lovely spot, full of cafes and (chain) restaurants on the walkways surrounding the docks, which in turn are full of very expensive yachts.
 And the Queen’s Barge, Gloriana.
 It’s a very pleasant spot to stroll around and it’s equally pleasant to sit outside a café, away from the traffic and noise of London.
 It’s worth persevering and heading into the interior where you’ll find White Mulberries.